ThizThizzyDizzy/resource-spawner/README.md

 ```
 {
-    type: square //namespace not required for built-in stuff
+    //namespace not required for built-in stuff
+    type: square
-    weight: 1 //common settings
+    weight: 1
+    //center X/Z coordinates
-    x: 42 //center
+    x: 42
-    z: 42 //center
+    z: 42
-    radius: 500 //offer a 500 block radius (1001x1001) square
+    //offer a 500 block radius (1001x1001) square
+    radius: 500
-    min_y: 64 // all locations above sea level
+    // all locations above sea level
+    min_y: 64
-    max_y: 1024 // no locations higher than 1024
+    // no locations higher than 1024
+    max_y: 1024
-    vertical_distribution: even //use an even distribution for vertical distribution
+    //use an even distribution for vertical distribution
+    vertical_distribution: even
-    horizontal_distribution: gaussian //use a gaussian distribution for horizontal distribution
+    //use a gaussian distribution for horizontal distribution
+    horizontal_distribution: gaussian
 }
 ```
 </details>